-The infamous to-file pile.
-Do you have one?
-When was the last time you made time to catch up on your filing?
-February?
-June?
+When was the last time you made an effort to catch up on your filing?
+Last month?
+Last summer?

 - Create a File-on-the-Go Station.

-To make filing a seamless task, you need all the tools for filing at your fingertips.
+To make filing a seamless task, you need all the filing tools at your fingertips.
 Find a free-standing, vertical tray sorter with one or two sections.
-Place the sorter on your desk within arm’s reach of where you sit.
+Place the sorter on your desk within arm’s reach.
 Stock it with an assortment of file folders you use.
-Mine includes a combination of 1/3 cut manila folders, an assortment of 1/3 cut color folders, and a variety of poly folders that I use for organizing my projects.
-You may also want to include a good writing pen, marker or pencil for labeling your folders.
+Mine includes a combination of 1/3 cut manila folders, 1/3 cut color folders, and poly folders that I use for organizing my projects.
+You may also want to include a pen, marker, or pencil for labeling your folders.

 - Make Labeling Easy.

 One of the struggles admins have with paper filing is that they think labels need to be neatly typed before they can create the file.
-This is far from the truth!
-The purpose of a file folder is to contain and label similar items so you can then store everything in its rightful place.
-You can always add a printed label later, but at least get it written on there in pencil for now so it’s labeled if you or someone else needs to locate it.
+It’s actually not necessary at all!
+The purpose of a file folder is to contain and label similar items so you can store everything in its rightful place.
+You can always add a printed label later, but at least get it written on there in pencil for now, so that it’s labeled if you or someone else needs to locate it.
 A handwritten file folder label is just as effective as a beautifully printed label.
-But if you absolutely must have a perfectly printed file label then invest in a label maker that you can keep in your desk drawer or your file-on-the-go station.
+But if you absolutely must have a printed file label then invest in a label maker that you can keep in your desk or your file-on-the-go station.

-Now that you’re setup for filing efficiently, you need to think through and fine tune your overall filing system.
-If you already have a good system, consider what’s working well and what could work better.
+Now that you’ve set yourself up for filing efficiently, you need to fine tune your overall filing system.
+If you already have a good system, consider what’s working well and what’s not.
 If you don’t have a system, it’s time to develop one.
 Here are three tips to help you get started.

 1. Categorize Files

-Before you tackle your file pile, you need to create some structure to follow.
-If your filing system is random and unorganized, start by identifying the categories or groupings for your files.
-You may have categories such as: Accounting, Legal, Marketing, Operations, Projects, etc.
+Before you tackle your to-file pile, you need to create some structure.
+If your filing system is random and unorganized, start by identifying the categories for your files, such as: Accounting, Legal, Marketing, Operations, Projects, etc.

-Once you identify your major categories, break them down into smaller, logical groups or subcategories.
+Once you identify your categories, break them down into smaller, logical groups or subcategories.
 For example, your Operations pile may have sub-categories such as: Building Lease, Copier Repair & Maintenance, and Parking Permit Administration.
-Less is more when you’re just getting started creating sub-categories, so don’t go too crazy creating them if you don’t need them.
-Also, a good rule of thumb is if your primary file is starting to get too full, then it’s probably time to break it down into additional files.
+Less is more when you’re creating sub-categories, so don’t go too crazy making them if you don’t need them.
+Also, a good rule of thumb is if your primary file is starting to get too full, then it’s probably time to break it down into sub-categories.

 2. Develop a Color Code

-Color-coding file folders with various color files or colored stickers makes them more visual.
-And color can make a world of difference in quickly finding things or identifying when something is misplaced.
+Color-coding file folders with various color files or stickers makes them more visual.
+And color can make a world of difference in quickly finding things if something gets misplaced.
 Depending on how many colors and categories you create, it may be helpful to create a color code key.
-That way you — and anyone who needs to access the files — knows the system, and you have a better chance of maintaining it.
+That way you – and anyone who accesses the files – knows the system, and you have a better chance of maintaining it

 - Project Types